open/close all folders

 - Numata is a dowser who uses a pendulum to find hidden corpses and dead tissue.
 He can also dowse for people who are going to die.

-- Psychopomp: In addition to acting as this in general, the group's symbol is kurosagi, the black heron that takes souls to the land of the dead.
+- Psychopomp: The entire group acts like in general.
+Their symbol is kurosagi, the black heron that takes souls to the land of the dead.

-- Sir Swears-a-Lot: All of them utter curse words at some point, but Keerellis is the worst of the lot.
+- Sir Swears-a-Lot: All of them utter curse words at some point, but Kereellis is the worst of the lot.

 - Unfinished Business: What the main characters specialize in.
 The manner of death doesn't matter - if you got any last requests, the Kurosagi team will make sure those requests are fulfilled.
 But sometimes... what the dead want isn't very specific.